chall-gituno/dag-entity-res/README.md

 5. do initial feature extraction (in sql)
 6. do deeper feature extraction (in python)
 7. build the model
+8. run our entities through the model

-The dataset used in this experiment was deliberately large(ish) ~7M records.
-The reason being that every example you see anywhere on the internet will use tiny toy-sized datasets that fit easily into memory and can be handled using pandas.
-But that will not likely ever be the case in reality.
-So part of the goal of this project is to demonstrate how things would need to be done in the real world.
+The dataset used in this experiment was a larger than a toy-sized one (~7M recs).
+Reason being that part of the goal of this project is to demonstrate how things could be done in more realistic settings...that is to say where it probably doesn't make sense to try to load everything into a pandas dataframe.

 ## Technology

 We are using Duckdb as our working database and Dagster as our orchestration platform.
-For the most part, processing is handled via SQL so we can offload heavy lifting to the database (In a real application the db would probably be something like Snowflake but we work with what we have).
+For the most part, processing is handled via SQL so we can offload heavy lifting to the database (in a real application the db would probably be something like Snowflake but we work with what we have).
 We have built a small templating system that uses jinja for our SQL scripts.
-In heavier system we could use `dbt` and migration to it shouldn't be too painful.
+In heavier system we'd proabably want to use `dbt`.

 ## Processing